Incremental-MK/Incremental-MK/README.md

 - 👋 Hi, I’m @Incremental-MK
 - 👀 I’m interested in playing games
-- 🌱 I’m currently learning C++ and JavaScript
+- 🌱 I’m currently learning C++,H5,CSS and JavaScript
 - 💞️ I’m looking to collaborate on ???
-- 📫 How to reach me?this is my e-mail,3761133498@qq.com
+- 📫 How to reach me?this is my e-mail:3761133498@qq.com
 - 😄 Pronouns: a Joke creator?
 - ⚡ Fun fact: Nope